l00907l/RAGP/README.md

 python RAGP/run.py --config ./config/config_wheat599.json
 ```

+To run RAGP on a different dataset, simply prepare the data in the same format, create the corresponding configuration file, and replace the config path in the command.
 The model will train and evaluate, and the resulting model weights for each task will be saved in: `RAGP/ckpt/`

 ---